erwinlem/javascriptrrd/doc/README.txt

 javascriptRRD package contains a set of Javascript libraries that can be used for reading RRD archives from any Web browser.
-Mozilla, Internet Explorer and Safari hava been tested.
+Mozilla, Internet Explorer and Safari havae been tested.

 Being Javascript an interpreted language, no compilation is needed.
 Just copy the files in the files located in the